 If you are enrolled in a degree in the Business School, the Industry Placement Program (IPP) gives you the opportunity to work for a leading firm as part of your degree.

 COVID-19 restrictions may impact upon WIL Hub programs and program delivery modes may change at short notice.
 Students should check with the WIL Hub team before enrolment, accepting offers, or paying program fees (additional to tuition fees) for international placements.
-It's important you understand how restrictions may impact their specific program.
+It's important you understand how restrictions may impact your specific program.

-For local and Self-sourced Placement Programs, placements will be considered for in-person and remote placements provided the University’s COVID-19 guidelines are in place.
+For Local and Self-sourced Placement Programs, placements will be considered for in-person and remote Australian-based placements provided the University’s COVID-19 guidelines are in place.
 Not all host organisations will offer remote placements, so students should consider their individual circumstances and potential COVID-19 restrictions before committing to a placement.
 The University will always follow NSW public health orders and students are expected to comply with these orders.

-If you're currently participating in Local or Self-Sourced Placement Programs, you should refer to your unit of study Canvas announcements for COVID-19 impacts to these subjects.
+If you're currently participating in Local, International or Self-sourced Placement Programs, you should refer to your unit of study Canvas announcements for COVID-19 impacts to these subjects.
 If you have any questions, contact your unit of study coordinator.